Shibuno passes big test and hangs on to lead in Women’s Open

 The other was Ji Yeong Kim2 of South Korea, who was on the opposite end of the Cypress Creek course.
 Kim2 made the cut with one shot to spare and shot a 67 — one of only two rounds under par — that moved her into a tie for third.
 Kim finished by chipping in for birdie on the par-5 ninth hole.

-Shibuno was at 4-under 209 as she bids to become only the third player to make majors their first two LPGA Tour titles.
+Shibuno is trying to become only the third player to make majors their first two LPGA Tour titles.
 The others were In Gee Chun (2015 U.S. Women’s Open and 2016 Evian Championship and Se Ri Pak, who won the LPGA Championship and U.S. Women’s Open in 1998.

 Shibuno won the Women’s British Open last year at Woburn, and declined to take up LPGA membership because she didn’t think she was ready.
 Now her only way to join the LPGA is to win on Sunday, and it doesn’t figure to be easy.
-With rain in the forecast, the USGA has moved up starting times as early as possible, with the first group starting at 7:45 a.m.

 Eight players were separated by four shots going into the final round, a group that includes Lydia Ko (72) and Texas senior Kaitlyn Papp, who played in the final group with Shibuno and held her own until dropping two shots over the last three holes for a 74.
 They were at even-par 213, along with 19-year-old Yealimi Noh (72) and Megan Khang (74).